CSaratakij/MainBlog/content/projects/Doppelganger.md

 ![overlap testing kiss-explain](/dg-blocking-kiss-explain.png)

 As you can see, player wrapping horizontally.
 So, It's testing area will only care about x axis and keep the y axis.

 The result of overlap testing will fail, because it's overlap with a ground collider at the right side.

-But, If player height change. \
+But, What If player position in y axis change? \
-Now, the overlap testing area look like this.
+Now, the overlap testing area looks like this.

 ![overlap testing kiss explain with height change](/dg-blocking-kiss-allow-explain.png)